Back to Articles

 The Path Forward

-The winners of the next decade won't be the ones who "underscore the importance of AI".
-They will be the ones who understand the machinery well enough to take it apart and rebuild it.
+The true winners of the next decade won't be the executives using empty slide decks to outline their AI vision.
+They will be the builders who understand the machinery well enough to take it completely apart and put it back together.